ray-project/ray/doc/source/rllib/rllib-advanced-api.rst

 **Problem with the above example:**

-In case the environment used by worker 3 blocks for 10min, the entire training+evaluation pipeline will come to a (10min) halt b/c of this.
+In case the environment used by worker 3 blocks for 10min, the entire training and evaluation pipeline will come to a (10min) halt b/c of this.
 The next ``train`` step cannot start before all evaluation has been finished.

 **Solution:**

-Switch on asynchronous evaluation, meaning, we don't wait for individual evaluation RolloutWorkers to complete their n episode(s) (or n timesteps), but instead: any evaluation RolloutWorker can cover the load of another one that failed or is stuck in a very long lasting environment step.
+Switch on asynchronous evaluation, meaning, we don't wait for individual evaluation RolloutWorkers to complete their n episode(s) (or ``n`` time-steps).
+Instead, any evaluation RolloutWorker can cover the load of another one that failed or is stuck in a very long lasting environment step.

+..
+TODO move to doc_code and make it use algo configs.
 .. code-block:: python

     {